Medical Marijuana in the Management of Autism

-As Autism becomes more prevalent in the United States, there is a growing need for alternative treatments.
-Currently prescribed drugs simply do not work for some, and more parents have been turning to medical marijuana to ease their children’s symptoms from the autism.
+As autism becomes more prevalent in the United States, there is a growing need for alternative treatments.
+Currently prescribed drugs simply do not work for some, and more parents have been turning to medical marijuana to ease their children’s symptoms.
 While no double-blind study has been done on the effect of marijuana and autism, UC Irvine (UCI) is dedicated to studying the disorder.

 Medical Marijuana Gaining Popularity Among Autistic Patients